Sally Kader: Youth Education

 Kader is a prominent activist working in the fight for greater recognition of children’s rights.
 She has promoted youth empowerment through events such as the Montessori Model United Nations Conferences in April 2011 and 2012, youth interfaith dialogue events in addition to hosting several panel discussions on trafficking in children.
 She serves as an Ambassador and an Auxiliary Board Member of the CIS, specifically supporting the Virtual Global Task Force, which was the first ever international operational law enforcement task force to protect children worldwide over the Internet.

 Kader has also spoken to University students throughout the world including her speeches at the University of Wollongong in Dubai (December 12, 2010), University of Saint Mary in Leavenworth, Kansas (September 2007), Georgetown University (November 14, 2005) and several others.
-She has sought to inspire and educate students about peace-building and has held youth interfaith dialogues to promote tolerance and mutual understanding.
-In addition, she has had sporting events and sports tournaments for youth throughout the world.

 Promotion of Interfaith Dialogue

 Kader has held numerous interfaith discussions bringing people of different faiths and cultures together for peaceful dialogue.
 She has hosted forums and conferences promoting interfaith and intercultural discussion between clashing religious communities, bringing religious leaders together to discuss shared values and the importance of religious tolerance.
 On July 20, 2009, Kader hosted an unprecedented congregation of 30 rabbis and imams from 13 European countries to the United Nations headquarters in New York City to discuss peace initiatives.
 She also served as key speaker at the United Nations Buddhist-Muslim Dialogue Series (September 3, 2008).

 Kader has further sought to involve women and youth in the interfaith dialogue process.
 She has moderated a Youth Interfaith Dialogue for Peace and Mutual Understanding (July 25, 2011) as well as events catered towards women.
 These include Women are mirrored in Each Other: An Interfaith Dialogue and Muslim (March 1, 2012) and Christian and Jewish Women Who Share the Vision of Understanding (March 12, 2009) among others.
 Kader also served as a delegate for the Global Action Forum: Arab and American Dialogue.

-Through the promotion of interfaith dialogue, Kader has worked to eliminate boundaries between people of different religions and cultures.
-Her work towards interfaith dialogue resonates with USFMEP’s primary mission to build bridges of tolerance and understanding.